lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 ##### ICV

-The purpose of the ICV (integrity check value, implemnted as an ECC) is to emulate end-to-end integrity like the other memories.
+The purpose of the ICV (integrity check value, implemented as an ECC) is to emulate end-to-end integrity like the other memories.
 This is why the data is calculated over the descrambled data as it can be stored alongside for continuous checks.
 When descrambled data is returned to the host, the ICV is used to validate the data is correct.